-In particular, we held meetings and interviews with management of Marr SpA, and we performed limited documentary validation procedures, to gather information about the processes and procedures for the collection, consolidation, processing and submission of the non-financial information to the function responsible for the preparation of the NFS.
+In detail, we held meetings and interviews with the management of MARR SpA and we performed limited analyses of documentary evidence, to gather information about the processes and procedures for the collection, consolidation, processing and submission of the non-financial information to the function responsible for the preparation of the NFS.

-Moreover, for material information, considering the activities and features of the Group:
+Moreover, for material information, considering the activities and characteristics of the Group:

-- at a group level, - a) with reference to the qualitative information included in the NFS, and in particular to the business model, the policies adopted and the main risks, we carried out interviews and acquired supporting documentation to verify their consistency with available evidence; - b) with reference to quantitative information, we performed analytical procedures and limited testing, in order to assess, on a sample basis, the accuracy of the consolidation process; - with reference to Marr SpA, which was selected on the basis of its activities and its contribution to the performance indicators at a consolidated level, we carried out site visits and we discussed with management and gathered supporting documentation regarding the appropriate application of the procedures and of calculation methods used for the key performance indicators.
+- at a group level, - a) with reference to the qualitative information included in the NFS, and in particular to the business model, the policies adopted and the main risks, we carried out interviews and acquired supporting documentation to verify its consistency with available evidence; - b) with reference to quantitative information, we performed analytical procedures as well as limited tests, in order to assess, on a sample basis, the accuracy of consolidation of the information; - for the company MARR SpA, which was selected on the basis of its activities and its contribution to the performance indicators at a consolidated level, we carried out meetings and interviews, during which we met local management and gathered supporting documentation regarding the correct application of the procedures and calculation methods used for the key performance indicators.